CrowdWare/UBUCON/readme.md

 Btw...all user data is kept anonymous.
 So, to connect to someone else you have to meet him/her personally first and you have to share addresses (uuid).

-If you need more space, because you have got a business running you can rent addional space withg StorJ at a low price.
+If you need more space, because you have got a business running you can rent addional space with StorJ at a low price.

 # Plugins
 Plugins will make it possible to integrate small tiny apps inside the social platform.